qradiolink/qradiolink/docs/README_MMDVM_operation.md

 Click save to write the settings in the config file.

 * In the Setup -> Radio settings page, choose the number of MMDVM channels to be transmitted, if operating in MMDVM multi-channel mode.
 This number needs to be between 2 and 7 at the moment (default is 3).
 The number of channels which can be transmitted simultaneously is heavily dependent on the CPU power.
 On small ARM platforms, due to the high sample rates involved internally, it may not be possible to operate more than 1 or 2 channels.
+**Important**: you will need to start as many instances of MMDVM as many channels are configured here, otherwise qradiolink will not transmit anything.

 * Select channel separation (options are currently 12.5 kHz and 25 kHz).
 Please note that only the 25 kHz channel separation for multicarrier mode has been tested so far.